 Avi gives me the confidence and strength to move forward and not fear MS or the many lesions in my brain, neck, and on my spine.
 She looks after my every move and keeps me on my feet.
 I’m no longer embarrassed by my MS. Avi gives me the security to share my story, even at my weakest moments!

-Sheryl and Tyson, Cookie, and Peanut
+Tyson, Cookie, and Peanut

 There is nothing like unconditional love, and I get it every day times three.
 Tyson, Cookie, and Peanut are my constant companions.
 When everyone else is able to go off to work, they give me a reason to get out of bed and walk—even when my feet hurt.